TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_replit_sign_up.md

 3. Enter your information for the account by filling out the "username", "email", "password", and click "Sign up".

-4. Set your account setting by clicking the your username in the upper corner and selecting "Account" in the drop down list:
+4. Set your account setting by clicking your username in the upper corner and selecting "Account" in the drop down list:
 <br/><br/>
 ![signup account](replit_student_account.PNG)

-5. 5.
-Fill out your profile  by entering your "First Name", "Last Name", and search for your school name ____________, click "Save":
+5. Fill out your profile by entering your "First Name", "Last Name", and search for your school name ____________, click "Save":
 <br/><br/>
 ![signup_profile](replit_student_profile.PNG)